 What if HIV testing was just part of your regular sexual health routine?

-Whether your partner(s) are positive, negative, or undetectable, and no matter the type of sex you want to have with them, knowing your HIV status, and theirs, will help you make informed decisions about the sex you have.
+Whether or not your partner(s) has HIV, tests regularly, and no matter the type of sex you want to have with them, knowing your HIV status, and theirs, will help you make thoughtful decisions about the sex you have.

-Many of us know that testing for HIV is an important way to manage our sexual health, but some of us are not getting tested or getting tested enough.
+Many of us know that testing for HIV is an important way to take care of our health, but some of us are not getting tested or getting tested enough.
 So how often should you get tested?

 Our checklist tool recommends a testing schedule, based specifically on you and your sexual activities.